Itz-pritamm/E_Commerce_Chatbot/README.md

 Examples

 - What is your return policy?
-- Show me laptops under ₹60,000.
+- Show me shoes under 5k.
-- Which phone has the best camera?
+- Which shoes is rating is 5 star?
 - Can I cancel my order?

 ---